panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 It's easy to miss the new line between the `return` keyword and `[items]` expression.

 The newline makes the JavaScript automatically insert a semicolon between `return` and `[items]` expression.

-That's an equivalent of the above code snippet:
+Here's an equivalent code with the semicolon inserted after `return`:

 ```javascript{2}
 function arrayFromValue(item) {